ff14-advanced-market-search/mega-alerts/README.md

 # Software Setup

-1. [Install Docker](https://docs.docker.com/engine/install/) used to run the sniper
+1. [Install Docker](https://docs.docker.com/engine/install/) used to run the sniper.
+You may also need to open a command prompt and run `wsl --install --web-download` to get docker desktop running.

 2. Go to https://develop.battle.net/access/clients and create a client, get the blizzard oauth client and secret ids.
 You will use these values for the `WOW_CLIENT_ID` and `WOW_CLIENT_SECRET` later on.